-Barbara Ockel, Treasurer firstname.lastname@example.org
+Barbara Ockel, President

-Barbara is the Director of the Bayview Opera House which was founded in 1989 to manage programs from its historic 1888 theatre.
+Barbara is the Director of the Bayview Opera House which was founded in 1989 to manage programs from its historic 1888 theater.
 Bayview Opera House, Inc. (BVOH), is a 501(c)(3) organization with a mission to serve as the focal point for art and culture in the Bayview Hunters Point community by providing accessible, diverse, and high-quality arts education, cultural programs and community events in a safe environment.

 Andrea is principal of Andrea Baker Consulting (ABC) and has worked to establish vibrant, dynamic commercial corridors in emerging neighborhoods.
 Baker worked for the Mayor’s Office of Economic and Workforce Development, as well as at the former San Francisco Redevelopment Agency.
 ABC has worked in the Bayview District with committed residents and local non-profit organizations to activate Mendell Plaza and the surrounding town center.

 Melonie is one of the two newly appointed co-directors of the African American Art & Culture Complex in San Francisco.
 Originally from Memphis, TN Melonie and her twin sister, Melorra have generated an enormous artistic legacy in the past decade in San Francisco, producing more than 70 exhibits and 100 public events.
 Her favorite sweet treat is ice cream.